kserve/kserve/README.md

 [Features and Examples](./docs/samples/README.md)

 ### Learn More
-To learn more about KServe, how to deploy it as part of Kubeflow, how to use various supported features, and how to participate in the KServe community, please follow the [KFServing docs on the Kubeflow Website](https://www.kubeflow.org/docs/components/serving/kfserving/).
+To learn more about KServe, how to deploy it as part of Kubeflow, how to use various supported features, and how to participate in the KServe community, please follow the [KServe website documentation](https://kserve.github.io/website).
 Additionally, we have compiled a list of [presentations and demoes](/docs/PRESENTATIONS.md) to dive through various details.

 ### Prerequisites